RedCrow9564/EstimationOverGroups-FinalProject/README.md

 ### Prerequisites

-This code was developed for Windows10 OS and tested using the following Python 3.7.6 dependencies.
+This code was developed for Windows10 OS and tested using the following Python 3.7 dependencies.
 These dependencies are listed in [requirements.txt](requirements.txt).
 All these packages can be installed using the 'pip' package manager (when the command window is in the main directory where requirements.txt is located):
 ```
 pip install -r requirements.txt
 ```
-All the packages, except for Sacred, are available as well using 'conda' package manager.
+All the packages, except for [Sacred](https://sacred.readthedocs.io/en/stable/), are available as well using 'conda' package manager.
+It is highly-recommended that you use the IPython distribution, for which the [CVXPY](https://www.cvxpy.org/) library is better supported.

 ## Running the Unit-Tests